archimede-institut/sage-euler-product/doc/tutorial/index.rst

    get_vs(q, s, nb_decimals=100, big_p=100, verbose=2, with_laTeX=0, digits_offset=10)

 The output is similar to the one of :code:`get_euler_products`, with the same effect of the available parameters.
 However, there is the additional possible value :code:`verbose = -1`.
 In that case the output takes the shape
-:code`

 .. code:: default

    [big_p, phi_q, r, nb_invariant_class, big_m, time_end - time_start, difference]

 which is rather explicit.
-The parameter :code:`big_m` is introduced in the reference paper and :code:`r` is the number of values of :math:`m` as per Eq.
-(5) of the reference paper that are being used.
+The parameter :code:`big_m` is introduced in the reference paper and :code:`r` is the number of values of :math:`m`, as per Eq.
+(5) of the reference paper, that are being used.
 The timing is given in seconds, and :code:`difference` is an approximation of the number of correct decimals given.

 - Auxiliaries

-We finally provide two auxiliairy functions.
+We finally provide two auxiliary functions.

 .. code:: default